-The United States of America is one of the few countries around the world that permit private citizens to own mineral rights.
-Within the borders of our country, rules, regulations, and policies differ heavily from state to state on a number of issues.
+What is unique in The United States of America?
+We are one of the few countries around the world that permit private citizens to own mineral rights.
+Within the borders of our country, rules, regulations, and policies differ.
+This is heavily from state to state on a number of issues.
 For oil and gas, this is no different as state permits will vary throughout different territories.

-In this quick information blog, we will define what state permits for oil and gas are and answer some of the most common questions regarding who, what, and where oil and gas permits must be filed.
-After diving into the basics for these terms, we will provide a few additional resources in which information about local state permits and drilling permits can be found.
+In this quick information blog, we will define what state permits for oil and gas are.
+We will also answer some of the most common questions.
+This includes regarding who, what, and where oil and gas permits application happens.
+After diving into the basics for these terms, we will provide a few additional resources.
+Mostly information about local state permits and drilling permits.

 What are oil and gas permits?

-In the world of mineral rights, such as oil and gas, a permit is an application that must be filed with the local government to drill, complete, re-enter, or complete a well.
-Permits are required in all states in which oil and gas drilling is permitted, and are usually filed with the Land Office of a state government.
+A permit is an application with the local government.
+An application to drill, complete, re-enter or complete a well.
+Permits are requirements in all states in which oil and gas drilling is permissible.
+The filing of permits is usually with the Land Office of a state government.

-Who is required to submit a state permit for oil and gas?
+Who will submit a state permit for oil and gas?

-State permits are issued to oil and gas operators for active or soon-to-be active mineral rights.
-Mineral rights owners do not need to worry about filing a state permit, as that paperwork will be done by the oil or gas operator.
+State permits are issuable to oil and gas operators for active or soon-to-be active mineral rights.
+Mineral rights owners do not need to worry about filing a state permit.
+Submission of that paperwork is by the oil or gas operator.

-Only issued to American citizens, state permits must be filed by oil and gas operator employees that are legally allowed to work on the project.
-More often than not, companies will have a dedicated landman to file permits that are not directly involved with any of the other parts of the overall oil and gas operation.
+Only issuable to American citizens, filling of state permits are from the oil and gas operator employees.
+They are legal to work on the project.
+More often than not, companies will have a landman to file permits.
+They don’t have direct involvement with any of the other parts of the overall oil and gas operation.

-Within any organization, state permits are typically filed as soon as possible after action is taken on an oil and gas lease.
-If the well is ready to be drilled or completed for the first, second, or final time, a permit must be filled at every step along the way.
+Within any organization, filing of state permits is typically soon as possible.
+Especially after the action is undergoing on an oil and gas lease.
+If the well is ready to be drilled or completed for the first, second, or final time.
+This is where a permit must be filled at every step along the way.

 In typical instances, permits will last for one full calendar year before expiring.
 This may vary by the state or the nature of the permit as well.

-Why is permitting required for oil and gas?
+Why is permitting a requirement for oil and gas?

-State permitting is required to ensure the ongoing health of the earth and the success of an oil and gas operation.
+State permitting is a requirement.
+This is to ensure the ongoing health of the earth and the success of an oil and gas operation.
 Unpermitted drillings may cause damage to the earth or reserves which could lead to catastrophic environmental and economic damage.

 Oil and gas permits are required in order to ensure the health and safety of: